pypr/compyle/examples/README.rst

   and OpenCL.

 - ``vm_numba.py``: shows the same code written in numba for comparison.
-In our benchmarks, CPy is actually faster even in serial and in parallel it can be much faster when you use all cores.
+In our benchmarks, ComPyle is actually faster even in serial and in parallel it can be much faster when you use all cores.

 - ``vm_kernel.py``: shows how one can write a low-level OpenCL kernel in pure Python and use that.
 This also shows how you can allocate and use local (or